Table of Contents

 This disconnect creates three categories of risk that traditional code reviews and testing strategies often miss.

-Logic Drift
+Logic drift

 Imagine refactoring a discount system.
 AI gives you a neat, readable function: